itrummer/qdata/README.md

-# Q-Data
+# Q-Data 2025

-Q-Data is a half-day workshop, collocated with SIGMOD 2024, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.
+The second workshop on Quantum Computing and Quantum-Inspired Technology for Data-Intensive Systems and Applications (Q-Data 2025) is a half-day workshop, collocated with SIGMOD 2025, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.

 ## Motivation

 Whereas quantum computing started out as a purely theoretical concept, the last few years have seen a "Cambrian explosion" of first-generation commercial quantum hardware culminating from decades of foundational research.
 Players, including the likes of Google, IBM, and Intel, as well as startup companies like IQM, D-Wave, IonQ, and Rigetti, are now producing hardware devices that implement quantum computing using various technologies.
 At the same time, the recent advances in quantum computing have inspired a new generation of classical hardware accelerators, offered commercially by providers such as Fujitsu, Toshiba, and 1Qubit, that mirror the interfaces and take inspiration from internal processes of quantum computers.
 These accelerators, including digital annealers, as well as GPU- and FPGA-based simulators of quantum computation, obtain approximate solutions for extremely large, combinatorial optimization problems quickly.

 Using quantum computing and related technologies has become conveniently possible with standard IT interfaces.
 Several software frameworks have recently appeared that make solving a diverse range of problems using quantum computers easier.
 At the same time, multiple cloud providers nowadays offer quantum computing as a service, making the technology accessible to broad shares of the population.
 Taken together, these developments have recently spawned a flurry of research in various communities, ranging from operations research to machine learning, and aimed at analyzing the transformative potential of quantum computing for specific use cases.

 The primary objective of the Q-Data workshop is to explore how quantum computing and related technologies can enhance data processing, data management, data analysis systems, and techniques.
 It also focuses on hybrid approaches that integrate both quantum and classical computing methodologies to enhance such data systems and techniques.
 This workshop will spur new research efforts in this emerging field and pave the way for building next-generation data-intensive systems with quantum computing support.